25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Lamb Tagine with Prunes & Almonds

 This dish embodies the sweet-savory profile that defines Moroccan cuisine.
 Lamb shanks or shoulder pieces slow-braise with onions, cinnamon, and saffron until fork-tender.
 The meat gets topped with stewed prunes and toasted almonds, often glazed with honey for extra richness.
-It’s a celebratory dish that appears at banquets and special occasions.
+It’s a celebratory dish that appears at banquets and special occasions, and it’s considered one of the best Moroccan dishes for celebrations.

 Look for this at sit-down restaurants, and consider pre-ordering at traditional kitchens for maximum tenderness.
 If you prefer less sweetness, ask for “moins sucré” or request the prunes on the side.
 This mid to higher-range dish pairs beautifully with Moroccan salads like taktouka or zaalouk.